 Summary: This program provides funding for local jurisdictions to develop local bus transit services, such as community-based circulators and shuttles, that complement regional bus and rail services to meet needs in areas not adequately served by regional transit.
-To date, through a competitive process, OCTA has issued four calls (June 2013, June 2016, June 2018, and April 2020), which awarded 35 projects and ten planning studies totaling approximately \$52 million.
-Out of the 35 projects, 12 are currently active, nine have been cancelled (primarily due to low ridership), 11 are currently suspended (or not initiated) due to COVID-19, and three have been completed.
-The services that were suspended (or not initiated) as a result of COVID-19 are anticipated to restart in summer 2021 or later.
+To date, through a competitive process, OCTA has issued four calls (June 2013, June 2016, June 2018, and April 2020), which have awarded 35 projects and ten planning studies totaling approximately \$52 million.
+Out of the 35 projects, 15 are currently active, nine have been cancelled (primarily due to low ridership), eight are currently suspended (or not initiated) due to COVID-19, and three have been completed.

-On January 25, 2021, the Board approved changes to the Project V program guidelines to better support these key community services in a post COVID-19 environment.
+On January 25, 2021, the Board approved changes to the Project V program guidelines to better support these key community services in a post-COVID-19 environment.
 Key revisions included modifying minimum performance standards and allowing for escalation in the subsidy per boarding and annual fiscal year funding caps.
-During the quarter, staff worked with Project V funded local jurisdictions to update existing cooperative agreements to incorporate these programmatic changes.
+During the quarter, staff worked with Project V-funded local jurisdictions to update existing cooperative agreements to incorporate these programmatic changes.